Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Treatment can begin as soon as your doctor knows what type of stroke you had and where it occurred, Phase one begins from the first minutes to the first hours after you begin having symptoms.
 It involves one or more of the following, depending on what kind of stroke you have:

-Medication to dissolve clots (ischemic)
+Medicine to dissolve clots (ischemic)

-Medication to prevent blood clots (ischemic)
+Medicine to prevent blood clots (ischemic)

 Tests to look for damage from the stroke